vivek09thakur/vivek09thakur/README.md

 # Hi, I'm Vivek

 An undergrad computer science student from India.
 By my passion I am a programmer.
 But besides of coding , I love to click pictures, I love to draw sketches.
 And I love to know more and stay connected to my roots.
-Currently learning about 🚀 **AI, ML and Deep Learning** and also working on 📐 **[some projects](https://vivek09thakur.vercel.app/)** ,feel free to ask me about **anything you like** and if wanna contact me you can just mail me on my 📬  **[email](mailto:20509.vivek@gpranchi.org)** .
-See you soon!
+Currently learning about **AI, ML and Deep Learning** 🚀 and also working on **[some projects](https://vivek09thakur.vercel.app/)** 📐,feel free to ask me about **anything you like** and if wanna contact me you can just mail me on my **[email](mailto:20509.vivek@gpranchi.org)** 📬.See you soon!

 <br/>